irene146/flux_adms_faam/README.md

 ## Repository Structure

-- `faam_data/`: Contains aircraft data necessary for the flux calculations.
+- `faam_data/`: Contains scirp to obtail aircraft data  form the FAAM Airborne Laboratory for the flux calculations.
 - `flux_estimation_adms/`: Contains Python scripts for calculating fluxes.
 - `sample_data/`: Example datasets to test the provided scripts.
 - `adms/`: Tools for quickplot of results and modifying adms input files (.apl)

 ## Flux calculation
 Go to the `flux_estimation_adms/` folder